facebooktwitterpinterest

 Similar places near

-The Sherlock Holmes Museum The Sherlock Holmes Museum 4 km As a Sherlock Holmes fan, I enjoyed the visit a lot.
-The museum was slightly smaller ...
+The Sherlock Holmes Museum The Sherlock Holmes Museum 4 km Located at 221B Baker Street, London, the Sherlock Holmes Museum is a must-visit for ...

 Wellcome Collection Wellcome Collection 5 km I've been to this museum several times throughout the years, and it's always a lovely...